sage-code/maj/alphabet.md

 **Notes:**

-* Maj alphabet has 7, 17 consonants and 3 digraphs in total 27 sounds;
+* Maj alphabet has 7 vowels, 17 consonants and 3 digraphs in total 27 sounds;
 * Maj sounds require healthy tongue, lips, teeth and vocal chords;
 * Maj sounds do not require to put your tongue between your teeth;
 * Maj sounds do not require inverted tongue tip (retroflex);